Can AI Treat Acne Better Than Your Dermatologist Can?

 Advertisement

-Dermatologists and estheticians, as you can imagine, have some strong feelings when it comes to these AI-powered skin solutions.
-“When it comes to health and skin, there are more questions that need to be answered outside of what can be obtained from checking a box,” says L.A.-based facialist Candace Marino.
-“A proper skin-care consultation should be a two-way conversation between a client and a provider, not a list of generic questions.”
+Dermatologists and aestheticians, as you can imagine, have some strong feelings when it comes to these AI-powered skin solutions.
+“When it comes to health and skin, there are more questions that need to be answered outside of what can be obtained from checking a box,” says LA-based facialist Candace Marino.
+“A proper skincare consultation should be a two-way conversation between a client and a provider, not a list of generic questions.”

 Advertisement